saidlm/Turnstile_antenna_403-435_MHz/README.md

 ## Mechanical design
 All platic parts have been printed from PET on Prusa MK2 3D printer.
 Four perimeters and 80% infill have been chousen.
 Measurements of ALU parts are summarized below.
 Dipole pipes are fixed with four screws M3x16mm.
 They are used for cables connection as well.
 Reflector pipes are fixed with one screw in the tube joint inside the bottom plastic part.
-To make whole antenna wather proof sillicone glue has been used.
+To make whole antenna waterproof sillicone glue has been used.

 ## Turnstile antenna for 403Mhz